emichael/dslabs/labs/lab3-paxos/README.md

 starting phase 1 of Paxos (spawning a scout) again, it should transition to "follower mode" and stay inactive.

-Every `PaxosServer` should have a `HeartbeatCheckTimeout` which ticks, firing periodically, exactly like the `PingCheckTimeout` in lab 2.
-While in follower mode, if a node sees two of these timeouts in a row without receiving a message from the node it thinks is the active leader (the one with the largest ballot it's seen), it should then attempt to become active and start phase 1 of Paxos.
+Every `PaxosServer` should have a `HeartbeatCheckTimer` which ticks, firing periodically, exactly like the `PingCheckTimer` in lab 2.
+While in follower mode, if a node sees two of these timers in a row without receiving a message from the node it thinks is the active leader (the one with the largest ballot it's seen), it should then attempt to become active and start phase 1 of Paxos.

 To prevent itself from being preempted unnecessarily, while an active leader, a `PaxosServer` should periodically broadcast `Heartbeat` messages to the other nodes.
-Simply have another timeout which fires periodically.
+Simply have another timer which fires periodically.

-While you can use the AIMD (additive increase, multiplicative decrease) like the one described in section 3 of the PMMC paper, we recommend keeping the timeout lengths fixed for simplicity.
-The timeout lengths from lab 2 are a good starting point, but you are free to tune them as you see fit.
+While you can use the AIMD (additive increase, multiplicative decrease) like the one described in section 3 of the PMMC paper, we recommend keeping the timer lengths fixed for simplicity.
+The timer lengths from lab 2 are a good starting point, but you are free to tune them as you see fit.

 One important note: this approach to leader election should only be seen as a